 Be aware how Covid 19 is spread

 The Institutes Covid 19 response plan is based on the latest interpretation of national guidelines and is a live working document.
 It will be reviewed on an ongoing basis and amended to consider new government guidance.
-Feedback from staff via lead worker representatives as our experience of living with Covid-19 develops, is welcomed
+Feedback from staff via lead worker representatives as our experience of living with Covid-19 develops, is welcomed.

 Scope